 Chlorophyll is the green pigment that makes green leaves green.
 And when we eat leafy greens, it turns out, an amazing thing happens.

-In fact, this scientific finding is so amazing that it blew Dr. Michael Greger’s mind.
+In fact, this scientific finding is so amazing it blew Dr. Michael Greger’s mind.

-Watch the video from Dr. Greger for a full explanation of this fascinating finding:
+If you want, you can watch the video from Dr. Greger for a full explanation of this fascinating finding.